 Harriman State Park Basics

-Located in the lower southeast corner of New York state just an hour away from the city and minutes from the border of New Jersey, it’s a popular outdoor destination for many in the city and the suburbs.
-Be warned, it gets crowded on nice days and warm weekends.
+Located in the lower southeast corner of New York state just an hour away from the city and minutes from the border of New Jersey, Harriman is a popular outdoor destination for many in the city and the suburbs.
+Be warned, it gets crowded on nice days and warm weekends!

 How to Get to Harriman State Park

-Being that this area of the country is jam-packed with highways and well-traveled roads, there are plenty of routes you can take to get there.
-There are even many roads that wind their way through the park.
+This area north of New York City is jam-packed with highways and well-traveled roads, so there are plenty of routes you can take to get to Harriman State Park.
+There are even a number of roads that wind their way through the park.
 So, driving is truly the most convenient way to get there, especially if you are planning on an overnighter.

 - Take Palisades Interstate Parkway straight into the park where you can stop at any of the main parking areas or stop-off alongside of the road to hop on a trailhead